BetonQuest/BetonQuest/docs/Documentation/Reference/Conditions-List.md

   implicit: "and nested" #(2)!
 ```

-1. Is equivalent to the "section" condition.
+1. Is equivalent to the "sectionAll" condition.
-2. Is equivalent to the "section" condition.
+2. Is equivalent to the "sectionAll" condition.

 ## `Sneak`